- Self-Directed Accounts

 Visit the IRS website for worksheets to help you determine MAGI and contribution limits.

-Typically, with a 529 you get a tax deduction for making contributions to the plan, however, you’re restricted on the types of investments you can make with the funds.
+Typically, with a 529 plan you get a tax deduction for making contributions to the plan, however, you’re restricted on the types of investments you can make with the funds.

 Whereas with a Coverdell ESA, you can invest in just about anything as long as your following the rules and regulations associated with other self-directed accounts.